RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 For the implementation, the case that :math:`\mathcal{C}_{i-1}` is dry and :math:`\mathcal{C}_i` is wet should also be taken into account.
 Therefore the following implementation is provided.
-For simulations without bathymetry, a similar implementation without bathymetry reflection is provided.
+For simulations without bathymetry, a similar implementation is provided that does not take bathymetry into account.

 .. code-block::
     :emphasize-lines: 16-19, 21-24